 These full-size numbers are impressive considering that the much smaller and less capable 4 cylinder Toyota Tacoma compact pickup is rated at 21-mpg city and 25-mpg highway.

-The point is, not all trucks are low-tech fuel wasters – many of them use the latest technology to try and improve efficiency as much as possible.
+The point is, not all trucks are low-tech fuel wasters – many of them use the latest technology (like Eco mode) to try and improve efficiency as much as possible.

 3. Trucks are singled out unfairly.